 There are some important steps can help you define the experiences that customers go through when interacting with your company or brand and define customer behavior patterns, motivation, and goals as well.
-Moreover, it can help you achieve your aims and consider mobile marketing as one of the most essential part of your marketing strategy overall.
+Moreover, it can help you achieve your aims and consider mobile marketing as one of the essential parts of your marketing strategy overall.

 1. CONSIDER YOUR AUDIENCE

-Recognizing these next different steps is very important and these steps are the best way to engage with your audience.
+Recognizing these next different steps is very important, and these steps are the best way to engage with your audience.

-Step 1: Create Mobile Buyer Personas:
+Step 1: Create Mobile Marketing Buyer Personas:

 Understanding your audience is the first step to any marketing strategy.
 Personas are simply fictional representations of your various types of customers and consider customer demographics, behavior patterns, motivation, and goals.